Insider trading: United Kingdom

 Although insider trading in the UK has been illegal since 1980, it proved difficult to successfully prosecute individuals accused of insider trading.
 There were a number of notorious cases where individuals were able to escape prosecution.
 Instead the UK regulators relied on a series of fines to punish market abuses.

 These fines were widely perceived as an ineffective deterrent, and there was a statement of intent by the UK regulator (the Financial Services Authority) to use its powers to enforce the legislation (specifically the Financial Services and Markets Act 2000).
 Between 2009 and 2012 the FSA secured 14 convictions in relation to insider dealing.

 United States

 United States law

 Until the 21st century and the European Union's market abuse laws, the United States was the leading country to prohibit insider trading on the basis of material non-public information.
-Thomas Newkirk and Melissa Robertson of the SEC summarize the development of US insider trading laws.
+Thomas Newkirk and Melissa Robertson of the SEC summarize the development of U.S. insider trading laws.
 Insider trading has a base offense level of 8, which puts it in Zone A under the U.S. Sentencing Guidelines.
 This means that first-time offenders are eligible to receive probation rather than incarceration.